fricciardi/datetime2/docs/index.rst

 (1)
    The result of this operation will always be a valid :class:`Time` instance.
    If overflow or underflow occur, the full day part will be truncated so that only the fractional part will remain.
-Naivety is maintained: if ``time1`` has a correction, this will be copied to ``time2``, including, if populated, the ``to_utc_obj`` object.
+Naivety is preserved: if ``time1`` has a correction, this will be copied to ``time2``, including, if populated, the ``to_utc_obj`` object.